 Family demands independent medical care for US teen detained by Israel

-Mohammed Ibrahim’s uncle says a US official told his family that his health is deteriorating in Israeli detention.
+Mohammed Ibrahim’s uncle says US official who visited teen reported his health is deteriorating in Israeli detention.

 The family of Mohammed Ibrahim, a Palestinian American boy who has been detained by Israel since February, is demanding that an independent doctor assess the teenager’s condition amid alarming reports about his situation in prison.